nfrastack/zeroplex/README.md

 #### Example Configuration File

-An [example configuration file](contrib/config/zt-dns-companion.conf) is provided.
+An example configuration file is provided in the repository as `config.example.json`.
 You can copy it to `/etc/zt-dns-companion.conf` or use it as a reference for creating a custom configuration file.

 ```json
 {